Mission and Principles

 2. Appropriations for the federal education programs contained in the ESEA must be increased to the maximum levels authorized in statute and should continue to be funded based primarily on the number of children living in poverty.

-3. States and districts must have flexibility when implementing initiatives and accountability for achieving improved outcomes for all student, including closing persistent achievement gaps among subgroups.
+3. States and districts must have flexibility when implementing initiatives and accountability for achieving improved outcomes for all students, including closing persistent achievement gaps among student groups.

 4. There must be increased coordination among federal education programs to effectively meet the needs of our nation’s most vulnerable students and maximize the impact of federal, state, and local resources.

-6. Federal education programs for schools and districts supporting the most vulnerable students must include funding and flexibility to support professional development programs for teachers, administrators, and other school leaders.
+6. Federal education programs for schools and districts supporting the most vulnerable students must include funding and flexibility to support professional development programs for all education professionals.